LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

   * Auto graded
   * Does **NOT count** in final grade for student

-## Student Work in repl.it Classroom and github.com Repos
+## Student Work
-Repl.it classroom is used early in class to store student work, later on github repositories are used.
+Early in the class student work is stored in Repl.it classroom, later on github repositories are used.
 * Exercise Solutions
   * These are at home practice that **is NOT graded**
 * Studio Solutions